John Butcher's work ranges through improvisation, his own compositions, multitracked pieces and explorations with feedback and extreme acoustics.

 Some commentators have described his wind trio The Contest of Pleasures, with Axel Dörner and Xavier Charles, as electronic music played by acoustic instruments.

-Duos have a special place in improvisation and, for Butcher, additionally include partnerships with John Edwards (bass), Mark Sanders (drums), Rhodri Davies (harp) and Eddie Prévost (percussion).
+Duos have a special place in improvisation and, for Butcher, include partnerships with John Edwards (bass), Mark Sanders (drums), Rhodri Davies (harp) and Eddie Prévost (percussion).

-As an improviser he values many occasional, sometimes just one-off encounters.
+Butcher values many occasional, sometimes just one-off encounters.

 These have ranged from large groups such as Fred van Hoves